Stem Cell Therapy: An Innovative Approach For Neurodegenerative Diseases

 Unlocking the power of stem cells to treat neurodegenerative diseases requires a deeper understanding of how they work.

-Stem cells can self-renewal, meaning they can divide and create more stem cells or differentiate into specialised cell types to regenerate tissue.
+Stem cells can self-renew, meaning they can divide and create more stem cells or differentiate into specialised cell types to regenerate tissue.

 To achieve this, stem cells use cellular mechanisms that enable them to undergo programmed changes in behaviour.